renpj/catmap/docs/source/tutorials/refining_a_microkinetic_model.rst

 This uses CatMAP's built-in automatic plotter to generate free energy diagrams for your defined reaction mechanisms on all surfaces by default.
 For clarity, we are choosing to only plot a subset of these surfaces with the :code:`plot_variants=['Pt']` keyword argument.
-For electrochemical systems using ThermodynamicScaler, plot\_variants instead refers to an array of voltages at which to plot free energy diagrams.
+For systems using ThermodynamicScaler, plot\_variants instead refers to an array of descriptors at which to plot free energy diagrams, such as voltage, temperature and pressure.
+The format is a list of list, for example [[300,1],[400,1],...] where the descriptor names are 'temperature' and 'logPressure', which means the free energy diagram at the given state will be plotted.
 The resulting plot is fairly simplistic, but feel free to generate your own nicer-looking free energy diagrams using the dictionary provided in :code:`ma.data_dict`, which stores the values of free energies and barriers for each defined reaction mechanism.